-A grieving mom is inspired and healed by her interactions with a pair of feathered parents-to-be.
+A grieving mom is inspired by her interactions with a pair of feathered parents-to-be.

 Easter Sunday had a powerful new meaning for me ever since my adult son Jason died in a car accident.
 I knew Jay was alive and happy in heaven, and that I would see him again one day.
 But as I looked at Jason’s picture carved into the headstone that Sunday, I wished for more.

 For nearly 30 years I’d been his mother.
 I’d talked to him, listened to him, helped him, taken care of him.
 All the things mothers do.
 Now he was gone.

 I laid roses in front of the headstone.
 The plot was already covered in tributes: a heart wreath from Valentine’s Day, wind chimes I brought in the spring.
 I took good care of the grave, but it was a poor substitute.
 Show me how to be a mother now that my son is with you, Lord.